ignatiusmb/aubade/workspace/content/10-module-core.md

 title: Module / Core
 ---

-Marqua provides a lightweight core module with minimal features and dependencies that does not rely on platform-specific modules so that it could be used anywhere safely.
+Aubade provides a lightweight core module with minimal features and dependencies that does not rely on platform-specific modules so that it could be used anywhere safely.

 ## parse